-Among main partners for Norwegian support to the peace process during 2016 are:
+Among main partners for Norwegian financial support to the peace process during 2018 are:

 - Joint Peace Fund (JPF).
-Support to peace architecture (negotiation parties and events), peacebuilding initiatives and research.
+Support to peace process actors, peacebuilding initiatives and research.

-- Peace Support Fund (PSF).
+- Paung Sie Facility (PSF).
 Gender, Peace and Security Window: support to organizations working on Gender, Peace and Security issues on the sub-national level.

 - Norwegian People’s Aid (NPA).
 Support to Mon National Education Committee, among others.

 - UN Women.
 On centering women and their priorities in the peace process: implementing UN Security Council Resolution 1325 and related Resolutions.

 Norway is also a member of the Peace Support Group (PSG).

 Norway is an important international partner to Myanmar’s transition, based on a longstanding commitment.
 Prior to 2008, and at the height of internal conflict and violence, Norway engaged with local partners promoting political reform - an engagement that continues today.
 At the same time, it worked with exile organizations promoting change from outside of Myanmar.
 As a result, Norway established unique and trusted relationships with organisations in civil society and other leaders, many of whom are key actors in the transition process.